Cognoscan/BoostDSP/README.md

 - file_source: outputs data from a file on each rising edge of clk.
 Can act like an arbitrary waveform generator.

+- fir: Pipelined (systolic) FIR filter.
+Can be configured to be more efficient for symmetric filters (even or odd).
+Coefficients are configured via a port, so it can be adjusted while running.

 - lfsr_direct: Uses an LFSR to generate random-looking data.
 Uses direct feedback, rather than a Galois LFSR implementation.